ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 Finally, you should see your message in the Gitter chatroom associated with this workshop.
 Click on the badge to join the room.
 Be sure to look for your message. [![Join the chat at https://gitter.im/ServerlessOpsIO/serverlessops-workshops](https://badges.gitter.im/ServerlessOpsIO/serverlessops-workshops-testing.svg)](https://gitter.im/ServerlessOpsIO/serverlessops-workshops-testing?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+### 5. Write an AWS Config Rule to alert on open buckets.

+Create an [AWS Config](https://aws.amazon.com/config/) rule that will monitor and alert on the presence of open S3 buckets.

 ## Q&A

 ### S3 Bucket Access